TL;DR

 How Filestage helps with your packaging artwork approval process

-The packaging artwork approval process requires feedback from lots of people from lots of different departments.
+The packaging artwork approval process requires feedback from lots of people from lots of different departments, including marketing, compliance, and production teams.

-In this relatively tiny space, the company needs to portray its brand, catch consumers’ attention, and provide relevant product information in line with regulations.
+In this relatively tiny space, the company needs to portray its brand, follow the company style guide, catch consumers’ attention, and provide relevant product information in line with regulations.

 Let’s look at four ways Filestage helps you achieve these goals.